-Jupiter Medical Center offers pediatric therapy services for children ages newborn to 17 years.
+Jupiter Medical Center offers pediatric therapy services for children ages newborn up to 18 years.
 Our speech-language pathologists and occupational and physical therapists provide specialized and comprehensive treatment of children as they grow and learn, in a child-centered environment.
 Each program is individualized and unique to each child’s challenge as our therapists work with them and their family in reaching their goals.

 What to Expect from the Initial Evaluation